bogadrian/gatsby-final/src/posts/aprile-2021/clousers/clousers.md

 We call a wrapper function just once passing it some arguments, and then we will have an inner returning function accessing those args how many times we want, wherever we call that inner Function!

-And no matter the outer function executes and is gone away by the time the inner Function is called!
+And no matter the outer Function executes and is gone away by the time the inner Function is called!
-The args will still be there, available!
+The args will still be there, available to be consumed by the inner Function!

 ##Let us see a practical example and how closures work with a real scenario!